Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Sheikh Saeed Al-Maktoum's house dates back to the 19th century, and was built for Dubai's ruler with commanding views over the sea.
 It is one of the oldest residences in the city and has been restored as a museum exhibiting historical photographs and artefacts showcasing Dubai's history and development.
 Its architecture is also a fine example of the regional style with its wind towers and central courtyard, teak wood doors and windows and wooden lattice screens.

-No visit to Dubai would be complete without a trip to the races - the camel races.
-This is a traditional sport in the UAE and hugely popular among local Emiratis who head to the race tracks early in the morning to watch these magnificent animals.
-The racing season runs from September to March and race tracks can be found in various locations around the Emirate and on the way to Abu Dhabi.
+No visit to Dubai would be complete without a trip to the camel races.
+This is a traditional sport in the UAE and hugely popular among local Emiratis, who head to the race tracks early in the morning to watch these magnificent animals.
+The racing season runs from October to April and racetracks can be found in various locations around the Emirate and on the way to Abu Dhabi.

 One of the main reasons holidaymakers flock to Dubai is to take advantage of the stunning beaches.
 If visitors aren't staying somewhere with access to the sand and sea, and don't want to pay AED 100 or more to use a hotel's facilities, then Jumeirah Beach Park is a brilliant alternative.
 The beaches are clean and safe, and unlike some of the other public areas in Dubai, are not populated with 'gawkers'.
 There are even designated 'women only' sessions.
 The park section of the beach is equipped with barbecue facilities and seating areas.
 There are also showers and toilets on the beach, and lifeguards on duty at all times.

 Opened in November 2008, the Dubai Mall is the world's largest shopping centre and is home to around twelve hundred retailers.
 It is the size of more than fifty football pitches and features an ice rink, movie theatres, playground, aquarium, hotel, and is the gateway to the Burj Dubai: the tallest building in the world.
-The mall is home to a number of the world's best known stores including Bloomingdales, Marks and Spencer and Montblanc.
-Designers such as Stella McCartney also have outlets in the complex and world famous jewellers Tiffany & Co. have a branch located there.
-The mall also has a number of restaurants ranging from fast food to fine dining.
-No trip to Dubai would be complete without an outing to Dubai's latest shopping spectacular.
+The mall has some of the best-known stores under its roof, and there are a number of restaurants, ranging from fast food to fine dining.

-Located in the enormous Dubai Mall, the recently-opened Dubai Aquarium and Underwater Zoo is fast becoming one of the Emirates' most popular attractions.
+Located in the enormous Dubai Mall, the Dubai Aquarium and Underwater Zoo is fast becoming one of the Emirates' most popular attractions.
 Featuring the largest viewing panel and one of the biggest tanks in the world, visitors have the opportunity to experience the incredible underwater domain of thousands of creatures of the deep.
 Highlights include feeding time for the enormous Sand Tiger Sharks and the majestic Stingrays.
-The aquarium and zoo is home to over thirty-thousand types of sea life and provides an exciting, educational day out for adults and children alike.
+The aquarium and zoo is home to over thirty thousand types of sea life and, with the help of its conservation team, looks to bring about positive change through active participation in environmental initiatives.

-With a variety of sports to choose from, Al Nasr Leisureland offers facilities to cater to just about every sport under the sun.
-From an ice rink to swimming pools, tennis courts and a bowling alley, children will have a great time trying their hand at everything.
+Its name stemming from the Arabic word for 'victory', Al Nasr Leisureland lies on a 48-acre site and offers facilities that cater to just about every sport under the sun.
+An Olympic-sized ice rink, tennis courts, a bowling alley and a list of swimming pools that includes the largest in the country (it has a wave function), an aqua pool with slides and a baby pool are some of the options on the menu.
+Children will have a great time trying their hand at everything.
 There is even an amusement park with bumper cars, rollercoasters, go-karting and much more.

-This 82,890-square-foot (7,700 sq-metre) education park is located in Dubai Creek Park and offers a wide range of activities geared towards kids, making the educational process fun.
-Children can learn all about the human body, science and space and the park also features a theatre, café, souvenir shop and wonderful views of the creek.
+This 82,890-square-foot (7,700 sq-metre) education park is located in Dubai Creek Park and offers a wide range of activities geared towards kids of all ages, making the educational process fun.
+Among other things, children can learn all about nature, human body sciences, earth sciences, space exploration, and local and international culture.
+The park also presents daily educational programs throughout the year, and features a theatre, café, souvenir shop, different galleries and purpose-built halls.
+Visitors can enjoy wonderful views of the creek as well.

 Wonderland Theme and Water Park in Dubai Creek Park is a must for children struggling with the heat in this scorching city.
 The Caribbean-themed park offers thrilling rides and slides such as the Red Baron, the spinning-coaster, the Action Arm, Lazy River and Surf Hill.
 The attached water park is low-tech, but provides cool entertainment for the whole family.
 Wonderland is a great way to spend the day with the family and a must for children of all ages.